luizbgomide/EclipsePhase2e-ptbr/src.clean_html/13/14-mesh-combat.md

 ## Mesh Wounds

-If the damage inflicted upon you exceeds your software's Wound Threshold, a wound is inflicted.
+If the damage inflicted upon you exceeds your software’s Wound Threshold, a wound is inflicted.
 In mesh combat, wounds represent broken processes, instability, memory leaks, and other errors.
 Each wound inflicts a cumulative −10 modifier to all actions.

 Unlike physical wounds, mesh wounds do not trigger checks for knockdown or unconsciousness.